Integrating Semi-Supervised and Active Learning for Semantic Segmentation: The Proposed Method

 \subsubsection{Error Mask Decoder (EMD)}

-Since the widely used confidence-based error map, derived from applying a threshold to model predictions, mainly targets object edges, it may not adequately cover all erroneous areas.
-We proposed EMD as a part of the proposed PLAR active learning structure with the goal of predicting the error map of pseudo-labels generated by the teacher model using the representation of unlabelled training data.
+Since the widely used probability-based error map, derived from applying a threshold to model predictions (probability prediction for each class), mainly targets object edges, it may not adequately cover the real erroneous areas.
+Rather than directly applying probability-based model predictions with a threshold to generate the error map, we introduce the EMD module within the proposed PLAR active learning framework.
+The EMD module is designed to predict the error map of pseudo-labels produced by the teacher model, leveraging the representations of the unlabeled training data.
 It is a 3-layer convolutional neural network (CNN) with normalisation and activation layers.
-In order to obtain a rich representation of each training sample, we concatenate its feature map at multiple levels together with the predicted probability map, resulting in each image (and its pseudo-label) being represented by a 531-channel feature map.
-The feature map is input to the EMD model, and the output is the probability $x$ of a binary error map for the pseudo-labels generated by the current teacher model.
-The EMD only uses labelled data for supervision, because the real error maps $y$ can be generated by comparing the ground truth labels (segmentation labels) with the pseudo-labels (created by probability map) of the image.
-Thus, the loss $\mathcal{L}_{EMD}$ for EMD supervision is defined by binary cross entropy: \begingroup
+The EMD module is expected to produce more reasonable and distinct error maps compared to the probability-based error maps for two main reasons: first, it is explicitly trained for error map detection by learning from the differences between the model predictions and the ground truth of the labelled data (an easy binary task); and second, it leverages not only probability-based model predictions but also multi-scale features extracted from the input data.
+In order to obtain a rich representation of each training sample for EMD input, we concatenate feature maps at multiple levels together with the predicted probability map of the teacher model, resulting in each image (and its pseudo-label) being represented by a 531-channel feature map.
+Since we adopt DeepLabv3+ as the segmentation network for benchmarking purposes, the feature maps used in EMD input are extracted from the early encoder (first block of ResNet-50) and the late encoder (ASPP block).
+As a result, the EMD output is the corresponding error probability map $x$ for the pseudo-label generated by the current teacher model.
+The EMD only uses labelled data for supervision, because the real error maps $y$ can be generated by comparing the ground truth labels (segmentation labels) with the pseudo-labels (created by the teacher model) of the image.
+During training, the loss $\mathcal{L}_{EMD}$ for EMD supervision is defined by binary cross entropy: